 Sugar Bingo Review

 Promotions wise, Sugar has the same offerings as it's sister sites at Moon, Robin Hood and Gossip.
 Current promotions include sliding jackpots, penny bingo and an exclusive VIP club.
-They do have a social media presence but this has been sporadic at best and it's no surprise to see that it's now gone.
+They did have a social media presence but this became sporadic at best and it's no surprise to see that it's now gone.
 In short you won't find any exclusives to sink your teeth into.
 However it's worth using the chat facility on the site as sometimes you can get a bonus code to get improved deposit offers.

 When we first reviewed Sugar we were indifferent about the brand.
 It could have been exciting had they stuck with the welcome offer of £1 as that was new.
 These days it's like a number of other brands in terms of it's welcome offer, bingo rooms, slots and promotions.
 So why choose Sugar Bingo over another?
 Well we do like the welcome offer especially the tickets for the Real Money game.
 The key to remember there is that you're going to be playing against other newbies.
 The plus point is that everyone's a winner.